Alberto-Hache/the-crown/README.md

         crowny-ii   # The computer will play this side at level 2.
         ...         # etc. for crowny-iii, -iv, -v, -vi and -vii.

-- The game can start from some prestored position if passed as argument.
+- The game can start from some predefined position if passed as argument.

     Example: start playing from position strategy_01.cor (a file in ./thecrown/games/) as white vs level 5.